YBogomolov/migro/README.md

 $ npm install --save migro
 ```

-This sould install a symlink to a `migro` command.

 ## Configuration

 Migro can use special file called `.migrorc` in the root directory of the project.
 It is a JSON document which stores the following settings: